john-szetho/code-playground/README.md

 In this workshop, we will be exploring a few simple coding tricks.
 Here is a list of what we will cover:

-— Hover states, rotate (css transforms), round corners — Custom cursors
+- Hover states
+- CSS transitions
+- CSS transforms (rotate, scale, filters)
+- Round corners
+- Custom cursors
-— Keyframe animations
+- Keyframe animations
-— Draggable elements
+- Draggable elements
-— Media queries
+- Media queries

 There is a selection of placeholder images in the `assets` folder to the left, or you can upload and use your own.